-The third in a series of workshops promoting transparency in government and a better understanding of Mississippi’s sunshine laws is set for Aug.
-30 in Oxford.
+The third in a series of workshops promoting transparency in government and a better understanding of Mississippi’s sunshine laws was held at the Meek School Thursday, Aug.
+30.

-The event, which is open to the public, will provide information and insight relevant to elected officials and members of the media but of interest to the public at large, too.
+The event provided information and insight relevant to elected officials and members of the media.

-“We hope government officials from the area, as well as members of the media and the public will attend and take part in a dialog to increase awareness of Mississippi’s Public Meetings and Open Records Acts,” said Mississippi Press Association President Paul Keane, publisher of The Wayne County News.
+“We hope government officials from the area, as well as members of the media and the public will attend and take part in a dialog to increase awareness of Mississippi’s Public Meetings and Open Records Acts,” Mississippi Press Association President Paul Keane, publisher of The Wayne County News, said in a news release prior to the event.
 “This is the third in a series seminars on the topic we hope to hold this year in the state.”

-Hood and Van Slyke will both give an overview of the state laws that govern the public’s right to know and will also take questions from the audience.
+Hood and Van Slyke gave an overview of the state laws that govern the public’s right to know and took questions from the audience.